syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 ## Sublayer

-You can render any GeoJSON shape as a sublayer on top of an Bing maps layer for highlighting a particular continent or country in Bing maps by adding another layer and specifying the type to SubLayer.
+Any GeoJSON shape can be rendered as a sublayer on top of the Bing maps layer for highlighting a particular continent or country in Bing maps by adding another layer and specifying the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_Type) of [MapsLayer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html) class to "**SubLayer**".

 > [Refer to section](../how-to/display-geometry-shapes-in-bing-maps) to learn how to add a sublayer in Bing maps

-## Key

-The Bing maps key is provided as input to this key property.
-The Bing Maps key can be obtained from [Bing Maps](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).